blue0206/blue0206/README.md

 # Hi there, I'm Aayush 👋

-I'm an aspiring Software Engineer with a strong focus on building robust, scalable, and maintainable applications using modern backend and cloud technologies.
+I'm a Software Engineer with a strong focus on building robust, scalable, and maintainable applications using modern backend and cloud technologies.
 I enjoy architecting systems from the ground up and tackling complex challenges in distributed environments.

 ---